hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 ### **Creating the transcriptome index**

-This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (k-mer) in the **transcriptome**, which includes all known transcripts/ splice isoforms for all known and predicted genes and pseudogenes.
+This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (k-mer) in the **transcriptome**, which includes all known transcripts/ splice isoforms for all genes.

 **The index helps creates a signature for each transcript in our reference transcriptome.** The Salmon index has two components: